Milwaukee hit-and-run, police search for vehicle

 MILWAUKEE - Milwaukee police are asking for the public’s help in identifying a vehicle possibly involved in a hit-and-run with a pedestrian.

-Police said it happened at around 3 p.m.
+Police said the wreck happened at around 3 p.m.
 Tuesday, April 23 near Teutonia and Villard.

 Via MPD